nodecentral/Luup-Energenie-EG-PMS-LAN/README.md

 # Limitations

-While it has been tested, it has not been tested very much and may not support other devices or different firmware.
+While it has been tested, it has not been tested very much and may not support other related devices or those running different firmware.

 # Buy me a coffee